oscci/new-theme/_pages/about.md

 ---

-This project is led by a group of researchers at the University of Oxford.
-Here are some of their faces.
+Reproducible Research Oxford is the local node of the [UK Reproducibility Network](https://twitter.com/ukrepro).
+The project is led by a group of researchers at the University of Oxford.

 ### The steering committee